kanishk307/Crawler-Selenium-Screenshot/README.md

 You can run the python file as it is (with required imports).
 I think it is interactive to run the python notebook.

-Constraint: chromedriver's location needs to be specified in the PATH
+Constraint: chromedriver's location needs to be specified in the PATH.
+Download chromedriver based on your OS. (https://chromedriver.chromium.org/)

 Folder naming scheme : URL_Screenshots